geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Its precious gum mimosa plenteous pours,

-The camphor tree secretes its spicy stores ;*
+The camphor tree secretes its spicy stores;*

 How the same soils, in equal luxury, feed

-The plant medicinal, and poisonous weed ;
+The plant medicinal, and poisonous weed;

 How he, though cast upon some unknown shore,

-Could tell the noxious and nutritious flower ;f
+Could tell the noxious and nutritious flower;f

 How in the tulip's bulb the flower is found,